ansible-collections/ibm_zos_core/docs/source/community_guides.rst

 ============

 Currently we are not accepting community contributions.
-Though, you may periodically review this content to learn when and how contributions can be made in the future.
+Though, you may periodically review this content to learn when, and how, contributions can be made in the future.

 Helpful Links